 Mahogany and oak are both considered hardwoods.
 Mahogany is denser and harder compared to oak.
 But oak wood is relatively stronger than mahogany.
 Below are the strength comparisons of these two hardwoods.

-Although oak wood is stronger than mahogany, we still recommend mahogany over oak wood for your outdoor furniture and other exterior applications due to its higher resistance to harsh elements, which ultimately makes it last longer.
+Although oak wood is stronger than mahogany, I still recommend mahogany over oak wood for your outdoor furniture and other exterior applications due to its higher resistance to harsh elements, which ultimately makes it last longer.

 Does mahogany last long?